amitxv/PC-Tuning/docs/physical-setup.md

 - Use an [air dust blower](https://www.amazon.com/s?k=air+dust+blower) to remove dirt and debris from the mouse sensor lens

 - Factory reset your monitor and reconfigure the settings.
-Avoid post-processing effects and set overdrive/AMA to an acceptably high setting [as it reduces latency](https://twitter.com/CaIypto/status/1464236780190851078) but comes with a penalty of additional overshoot
+Avoid post-processing effects and set overdrive/AMA to an acceptably high setting [as it reduces latency](https://twitter.com/CaIypto/status/1464236780190851078) but also comes with a penalty of additional overshoot

 ## BIOS

-- Keep in mind, anything can go sideways when modifying BIOS.
-You should explore methods to flash a stock BIOS if [clearing CMOS](https://www.intel.co.uk/content/www/uk/en/support/articles/000025368/processors.html) does not work in case anything goes wrong such as working USB flashback or a [CH341A](https://www.techinferno.com/index.php?/topic/12230-some-guide-how-to-use-spi-programmer-ch341a) programmer
+- Keep in mind that anything can go sideways when modifying the BIOS.
+You should explore methods to flash a stock BIOS.
+If [clearing CMOS](https://www.intel.co.uk/content/www/uk/en/support/articles/000025368/processors.html) does not work, make sure to have another method such as working USB flashback or a [CH341A](https://www.techinferno.com/index.php?/topic/12230-some-guide-how-to-use-spi-programmer-ch341a) programmer

 - Check for BIOS updates and positive changes in the change log such as increased memory stability.
 Beware of problems brought up in reviews and forums

 - Check Spectre, Meltdown and CPU microcode status after following the steps in the [Spectre, Meltdown and CPU Microcode](/docs/post-install.md#spectre-meltdown-and-cpu-microcode) section on your current operating system.
-If you are unable to reproduce the results in the example images, you may need to roll back microcode on a BIOS level
+If you are unable to reproduce the results in the example images, you may need to roll back microcode on a BIOS level if possible

 - Resizable BAR

     - Requires GPT/UEFI

-    - Consider [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) to enable it on unsupported systems
+    - Consider using [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) to enable it on unsupported systems

 - Ensure that the settings you are changing scale positively and make note of them for future reference/backtracking to resolve potential issues

-- Reset all settings to default settings with the option in BIOS to work with a clean slate
+- Reset all settings to default settings with the option in the BIOS to work with a clean slate

 - Motherboard vendors hide/lock a lot of useful settings so that they are not visible to a regular user.
-For clarification, unlocking BIOS corresponds to making hidden settings accessible and visible
+For clarification, unlocking the BIOS corresponds to making hidden settings accessible and visible

-    - On some boards, you can enable ``Hidden OC Item`` or ``Hide Item`` to unlock BIOS if present
+    - On some boards, you can enable ``Hidden OC Item`` or ``Hide Item`` to unlock the BIOS if present

     - The easiest approach to take is to change the access levels within the BIOS using [UEFI-Editor](https://github.com/BoringBoredom/UEFI-Editor#usage-guide) or AMIBCP then flash it